 Focusing on ‘newsy’ content only.
 Sure, newsy content is popular.
 We all love reading about the latest thing/event/whatever.
 The problem with this content is that it has a shelf life.
 Once it is out there and the news is old, the content is dead.

 Being too stuck on evergreen content.
-On the flipside, being so rigid about your strategy that you miss out on potential hot topics that will get shares and engage readers is also not ideal.
+On the flipside, being so rigid about the strategy that you miss out on potential hot topics that will get shares and engage readers is also not ideal.
 Ideally, you need a mixture of evergreen (content that is always relevant) and seasonal (content aligned to holidays and seasonal events), with the odd newsy bit thrown in now and then.

 Failing to adapt and refine.
 A major part of any strategy is adapting and growing as you go.
 It is impossible to predict how well certain posts will do, certain keywords will rank and certain content is consumed.
 Adapt, refine and continue to improve all the time.